graphhopper/graphhopper/README.md

 ## Analysis

-There is the isochrone subproject to calculate and visualize the reachable area for a certain travel mode
+Use isochrones to calculate and visualize the reachable area for a certain travel mode

 ### [Isochrone Web API](../stable/docs/web/api-doc.md#isochrone)